 All the Best Documentary Nominees

 Pound for pound, there’s no stronger category than Best Documentary Feature, and although All the Beauty and the Bloodshed, previous winner Laura Poitras’ portrait of photographer and activist Nan Goldin, is the favorite, you can make a case for just about any of the nominees.
 Fire of Love is a sweeping, gorgeous love story about obsessive volcanologists.
 All That Breathes is a lyrical story of Indian bird-lovers fighting environmental change on the micro level.
 Navalny is a daring thriller about a Russian opposition leader.
 And A House Made of Splinters, set in a Ukrainian orphanage, is heartbreaking in its depiction of a country already stretched to the breaking point before the most recent Russian invasion.
 More to the point, they’re all excellent movies, including some that barely got any attention on their initial release, and if the Oscars are good for anything, it should be for getting more people to take notice.
 Both All the Beauty and the Bloodshed and All That Breathes are playing in theaters.
 Fire of Love is streaming on Disney+.
 Navalny is streaming on HBO Max.
-A House Made of Splinters is still awaiting release.
+A House Made of Splinters will be available on-demand Feb.
+21.